Establishing New Teachers Institutes

 Richmond Team at the Organizational Session, May 2018.
 (Front from left to right: Elizabeth Mullin, LaKendra Butler, LaJuanda Bland; back from left to right: Valerie Schwarz, Rodney Robinson, Nina Ford, and Angela Brown.)

 The process of establishing a Teachers Institute that will participate in the Yale National Initiative requires of those who will engage in the new partnership a detailed acquaintance with, and understanding of, the principles and procedures of such an Institute.
 It also requires that the Yale National Initiative assists with the gaining of that acquaintance and understanding.
-The new partnership must then apply for and receive permission to participate in the Yale National Initiative during a Planning Phase of at least nine months duration, which will enable it to devote itself to more detailed planning of a new Institute.
-The proposed Institute must then apply for and receive permission to participate in the Yale National Initiative during a multi-year Implementation Phase (optimally, a period of three years).
-During that Phase it will begin its operation and further refine its own processes.
+The new partnership must then apply for and receive permission to participate in the Yale National Initiative during a Planning Phase of at least nine months' duration, which will enable it to devote itself to more detailed planning of a new Institute.

 Preliminary Steps